 Residency (Not required for enrollment)

-To pay in-state tution, students must show proof of New York State residency for 12 consecutive months immedinatly proceeding admissions to the College.
-Once admitted, a determination is made of residency status based upon information submitted with the application.
-It may be that documentation will need to be provided to determine in-state eligibility.
+After you declare your intent to enroll and submit your tuition deposit, a determination is made regarding residency status based upon the information submitted in your application.
+Further documentation may need to be provided to determine in-state eligibility.
 Students will be asked to complete a Residency Application Form.
 It is submitted to SPA Graduate Admissions.
 Students who do not qualify or fail to provide all required documentation will be considered out-of-state students and will be expected to pay non-resident tuition fees.
 Link to Tuition and Fees for in-state and out-of-state rates.